-During the Eighty Years’ War — the Dutch people’s struggle for independence from Spain — the Dutch were faced with increasing hostility in overseas trade.
+During the Eighty Years’ War — the Netherlands’ struggle for independence from Spain — the Dutch faced increasing hostility in overseas trade.

-His reporting on China was, funnily enough, based on the work of a Spanish priest Juan Gonzalez de Mendoza, who had never been to China and used information from Augustinian and Dominican preachers who did.
+His reporting on China was, funnily enough, based on the work of a Spanish priest Juan Gonzalez de Mendoza, who had never been to China, and used information from Augustinian and Dominican preachers who had.

-Dirck Gerritszoon Pomp had visited Macau several times and simply could not stop talking about its wonders after he returned home, spreading the words of the ridiculously lucrative trade the Portuguese were doing there.
+Dirck Gerritszoon Pomp had visited Macau several times and could not stop talking about its wonders after returning home.
+He also spread the word of the ridiculously lucrative trade the Portuguese were doing there.

-The exchange of goods through the Asian ports yielded so much that the purchase of spices for Europe could simply be financed by the profit made along the way.
+The exchange of goods through the Asian ports yielded so much revenue that the purchase of spices for Europe could be financed by the profit made along the way.
 Understandably, China became one of the top destinations for the Netherlands.